urban yogee fundamentals

 The Chitta is that mind-space which we seek to still with yoga practises, to make into Chit or awareness.
 When not still, and consumed by thoughts of objects, then that mind space is called Chitta.

-When you remove the Vishaya (-Object) then Chitta = Chit and mind becomes pure awareness or consciousness.
+When you remove the Vishaya (Object) then Chitta = Chit and mind becomes pure awareness or consciousness.

 Copyright © Urban Yogee

-All content on this website is notes to self enroute to becoming an Urban Yogee.
-These pages document a personal understanding and an individual comprehension; so use your discretion to consider or dismiss what's offered in these pages.
+All content on this website, other than the Directory Listings, is notes to self enroute to becoming an Urban Yogee.
+These pages document a personal understanding, an individual comprehension and an anecdotal collection of knowledge; so use your discretion to consider or dismiss what's offered in these pages.
 Should you choose to apply anything mentioned here, please exercise restraint and common sense.
-Do consult your doctor before embarking on any changes in your diet, medication and/or exercise regimen.